Part 2: Controlling Liposome Fusion Using SNARE Protein Mimics

 As mentioned in an earlier post, the DOPE-PEG12-LPE/LPK constructs used PN10283, Fmoc-N-amido-dPEG®12-acid to create the flexible extension between the lipid membrane surface and the oligopeptides.
 If you need to add PEG to your supramolecular construct, why not consider dPEG®?
 There are numerous advantages to adding PEG to your peptide or protein construct.
 First, PEG is amphiphilic.
 Second, PEG reduces aggregation and precipitation of biomolecules.
 Third, PEG diminishes the immunogenicity of molecules to which it is conjugated.
 Conventional PEG, though, is polydispersed, meanign that it is composed of numerous PEG molecules.
 The “weight” of a conventional PEG is expressed as an average molecular weight across the range of sizes.
 Quanta BioDesign’s dPEG® constructs – designed, patented, and manufactured in the United States – are single molecular weight PEG molecules functionalized with various chemical moieties.
 Whereas conventional PEGs confound analysis by presenting an intractable mixture of different size molecules, dPEG® constructs enhance analysis by being a single, discrete molecule that can be accurately characterized using ordinary analytical chemistry tools.

 We encourage you to look at all our products and find what you need for your next research project.
-Check out our latest catalog in PDF format or browse online.
 You’ll be pleasantly surprised at what you can do with dPEG®!

 (1) Hana Robson Marsden, Nina A. Elbers, Paul H. H. Bomans, Nico A. J. M. Sommerdijk, and Alexander Kros.
 A Reduced SNARE Model for Membrane Fusion.
 Angew.
 Chem.
 Int.
 Ed (2009), 48, 2330-2333.
 DOI: 10.1002/anie.200804493